dutchaug/beginners-workshop/section1/README.md

 The **onCreate** method is one of the _Activity Life Cycle_ methods (more on that in [section2](../section2)).
 In plain English, when our activity is created (by the Android system) we don't do anything with the saved instance state (whatever that is, we simply propagate it up to our super class) and set the content view layout to **R.layout.activity_main**.

 **R.layout.activity_main** refers to an integer in a generated class with name **R**.
 Go ahead, open `R.java` and see what's inside.
 See anything familiar?
-Browse around the **res** folder, which probably will ring some bells.
-In short Android keeps references of all the resources in the **res** directory and saves references to these files as public static final integers in the R.java file.
-Again, this file is generated, so don't change anything in this file directly, change the file name (or their contents) in the **res** directory instead.
+Browse around the **res** folder.
+See something familiar?
+Android keeps references of all the resources in the **res** directory and saves references to these files as public static final integers in the R.java file.
+Again, this file is generated, so don't change anything in this file directly, change the file name (or its contents) in the **res** directory instead.

 #### Resources
 ![res folder](img/res-folder.png)
 > The Android project resources

-A resource is a localized text string, bitmap, video, soundbit or other small piece of non-code information that your program needs.
+A resource is a localized text string, bitmap, video, soundbite or other small piece of non-code information that your program needs.
 At build time all your resources get compiled into your application.
 This is useful for internationalization and for supporting multiple device types.

-You will create and store your resources in the res directory inside your project.
+You store your resources in the res directory inside your project.
 The Android resource compiler (aapt) processes resources according to which subfolder they are in and the format of the file.
 For example, PNG and JPG format bitmaps should go in a directory starting with res/drawable, and XML files that describe screen layouts should go in a directory starting with res/layout.
 You can add suffixes for particular languages, screen orientations, pixel densities, and more.

 The resource compiler compresses and packs your resources and then generates a class named R that contains identifiers you use to reference those resources in your program.
 This is a little different from standard Java resources, which are referenced by key strings.
 Doing it this way allows Android to make sure all your references are valid and saves space by not having to store all those resource keys.

 ##### Resource quantifiers
 You might have noticed there are several **drawable** directories with different suffixes.
 These suffixes are called _qualifiers_ and narrow down for which devices these resources should be used.
-In the drawable case, all the default drawables go into the **drawable** directory directory.
+All the default drawables go into the **drawable** directory directory.
 Any optimized images for e.g. a high density (hdpi), medium density (mdpi) or extra high density (xhdpi) screen go into the **drawable-hdpi**, **drawable-mdpi** and **drawable-xhdpi** directories respectively.
 Drawables in these directories _override_ any drawables in less specific / qualified directories.
 [More info](http://developer.android.com/guide/practices/screens_support.html)

 ##### Localization resources
 In the **res/values** directory we see a **strings.xml** file.
 This file contains one _string-resource_ with name `app_name`.